nikogarro/HellenicDrones/README.md

 ![εικόνα](https://github.com/nikogarro/HellenicDrones/assets/117863158/60b1d1c0-10d7-4e15-95db-f988d062aabc)

-and running it on Anaconda Prompt by putting a ``--upgrade`` in front of torch like this.
+and running it on Anaconda Prompt by putting a ``--upgrade`` in front of torch like this:

 ```bash
 pip3 install --upgrade torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117